Ontario Biker War: The 2002 London Motorcycle Show

-In February, 2002, the expo was on a Saturday and was open to the public.
-Larry Pooler, a Toronto Hells Angles told The London Free Press that there was no danger of violence, saying that the Quebec Biker War was due to what he called the violent nature of French-Canadian society as he stated: "Their whole society is corrupt and vicious and violent.
-It always has been, since the 1600s-that' nothing new...I I was black or wore a turban, my pockets would be lined with gold from civil suits.
+In February 2002, the expo was on a Saturday and was open to the public.
+Larry Pooler, a Toronto Hells Angel told The London Free Press that there was no danger of violence, saying that the Quebec Biker War was due to what he called the violent nature of French-Canadian society as he stated: "Their whole society is corrupt and vicious and violent.
+It always has been, since the 1600s-that' nothing new...If I was black or wore a turban, my pockets would be lined with gold from civil suits.
 But I'm just poor white-trash biker".